lastmile-ai/aiconfig/python/src/aiconfig/editor/README.md

 ## Dev

-### Environment setup
+### Environment Setup
 It is recommended to use (mini)conda.
 This sets up an environment for you in terminal which ensures you have the proper Python packages and dependencies installed.
 Ex: you won't have to worry about issues between `python` vs. `python3`

-If you already have conda installed, you can skip this step
+If you already have conda installed, you can skip these next 3 commands:
 ```bash
 brew install --cask miniconda
 conda init my_environment_name